Liath/InfiniteCupcakeGenerator/README.md

+####Introduction
-Need a swanky keygen skin?
-I didn't!
-But I made one anyways.
-Feel free to use it anywhere you so choose.
+Need a swanky keygen template?
+I didn't!(and no I don't need one) But I made it anyways so feel free to use it anywhere you so choose.

 Ignore the current crypto codes, they are crippled versions from some research elsewhere that are here as examples.

-######How I compile with the VS-13 cli tools
+####How I compile with the VS-13 cli tools
 ```
 cl /c /O1 /GS- /Oi- /Og /Os /Oy /Gy /EHs-c- ICG.cpp